jschrier/wl-mcp3008/README.md

 make install
 ```

-(default path will put it into local user's mathematica directory)
+(default install path will put it into local user's `.Mathematica/Applications/` directory, like above)

 # Usage